delabassee/odl2021-lab/step/serialization-filter-v2.md

 </copy>
 ```

-Which will produce this exception:
+...will cause the Server to throw this exception:

 ```no-highlight
 Exception in thread "main" java.io.InvalidClassException: filter status: REJECTED